Craig Rodwell and the Oscar Wilde Bookshop

 NPS PHOTO

-An LGBTQ "Reading Room"
+An LGB "Reading Room"

-During the first night of the Stonewall rebellion, Craig Rodwell could be seen and heard yelling “Gay power!” even before the police had barricaded themselves inside.
-Two years earlier, he had founded the original Oscar Wilde Bookshop at a different location.
-The bookshop moved to the corner of Gay and Christopher Streets in 1973.
-It is claimed that this was the first bookstore devoted to gay authors.
+During the first night of the Stonewall rebellion, Craig Rodwell could be seen and heard yelling “Gay power!” even before the police had barricaded themselves inside.2 Two years earlier, he had founded the original Oscar Wilde Bookshop at a different location.
+The bookshop moved to 15 Christopher Street in 1973.
+It has been claimed that this was the first bookstore devoted to gay content.3

 Park footer